 Abstract

 Genome-wide association studies (GWAS) have identified loci linked to hundreds of traits in many different species.
 Yet, because linkage equilibrium implicates a broad region surrounding each identified locus, the causal genes often remain unknown.
 This problem is especially pronounced in non-human, non-model species where functional annotations are sparse and there is frequently little information available for prioritizing candidate genes.
 We developed a computational approach, Camoco, that integrates loci identified by GWAS with functional information derived from gene co-expression networks.
 Using Camoco, we prioritized candidate genes from a large-scale GWAS examining the accumulation of 17 different elements in maize seeds.
-Strikingly, we observed a strong dependence in the performance of our approach on the type of co-expression network used: expression variation across genetically diverse individuals in a relevant tissue context (in our case, roots) outperformed other alternatives.
+Strikingly, we observed a strong dependence in the performance of our approach on the type of co-expression network used: expression variation across genetically diverse individuals in a relevant tissue context (in our case, roots which are the primary elemental uptake and delivery system) outperformed other alternative networks.
 Two candidate genes identified by our approach were validated using mutants.
 Our study demonstrates that co-expression networks provide a powerful basis for prioritizing candidate causal genes from GWAS loci, but suggests that the success of such strategies can highly depend on the gene expression data context.
 Both the software and the lessons on integrating GWAS data with co-expression networks generalize to species beyond maize.

 Keywords